 Outdoor Research (OR) might not have the same nationwide popularity as brands like Patagonia or Columbia, but this Seattle-based company has a loyal following among adventurers in the Pacific Northwest.
 We’ve tested a lot of their ski-specific apparel, including the backcountry-ready Hemispheres kit (since updated to the Hemispheres II), resort-focused Tungsten kit (now the Tungsten II), and versatile Skytour collection.
 We especially like their AscentShell membrane, an in-house waterproofing technology that outperforms much of the competition with a stretchy, breathable, and highly protective design.
 It’s not as bombproof as premium Gore-Tex, but it’s substantially cheaper and offers comparable all-around performance.

 OR has a reputation for being value-driven, and their ski apparel typically undercuts the premium competition by $100 or more.
-That said, build quality is a step down from the painstaking attention to detail you get from Arc’teryx, Norrøna, or Patagonia, and we’ve had a few fit and finish issues throughout testing (see our review of the first-gen Hemispheres Jacket, for example).
+That said, build quality is a step down from the painstaking attention to detail you get from Arc’teryx, Norrøna, or Patagonia, and we’ve had a few fit and finish issues throughout testing.
 But if you’re looking to level up from Columbia without reaching into the upper stratosphere price-wise, OR is a great middle ground.
 And as a bonus, all of the company’s gear is backed by their “Infinite Guarantee,” which provides some added assurance should you encounter a defect.

 Black Diamond